torates/ShinjukuHigh/README.md

 ✅HTTPS serving
 🚨Interactions (WIP)

-We are at phase 0, thus everything you see here is and will probably change.
+We are at phase 0, thus everything you see here is subjectible to and will probably change.

 # Developed by Andres (Iri).